anfraz7/anyas-physics-major-advice/_pages/summer_research.md

 **notes about the essay**: Although I had no formal research experience, I took advantage of the experiences I _did_ have (high school projects, classes, self-taught coding) and painted a story of why they prepared me to _start_ research at this REU.
 My third paragraph is definitely the strongest part of the essay.

 Reading this essay now, I sound so young!
 My second paragraph particularly has a very entertaining run-on sentence that I think everyone reading this could write better, and the "although not in photovoltaics" disclaimer at the end of the second paragraph is amusing.
 For context I ended up getting my offer from the DFT professor, not the nanophotonics prof. I'm also not entirely clear on what I was saying in my last paragraph.
 I think this is very good proof that many REUs are looking for enthusiastic young students with lots of _self-motivation_ and _potential_, rather than experience.
+I ended up getting two REU offers and one NIST SURF offer with variations of this essay.

 **Yamagata University PIRE (summer after sophomore year):**